 How to Use APRS

 Once you have set up APRS, you can start using it to exchange messages and track locations.
-APRS messages can be sent between stations, as well as to the APRS network, which can then be displayed on a map in real time.
+APRS data messages go over RF between stations.
+Many make it into the online APRS network, which can then show them on a real time map.

-APRS is often used to track the location of vehicles or people, such as hikers or search and rescue teams.
-It can also be used to transmit weather data, such as temperature, pressure, and wind speed, using weather stations connected to the APRS network.
+APRS is often used to track the location of vehicles or people.
+That might include hikers or search and rescue teams.
+It can also be used to transmit weather data.
+Many APRS connected stations share weather data.
+That includes temperature, pressure, and wind speed.
+Smart hams have figured out ways to interface that with the APRS network.

 Advanced APRS Features